alexc-MSFT/viva-connections-cards/samples/yammer-liveevents/README.md

 The Data JSON option has been leveraged to enable users without advanced knowledge of JSON to easily add event items to the card.

-Users can simply update the data JSON to change the events listed and easily add more.
+The data JSON uses an array of event objects that are displayed in the card.
+Simply update the array with the events you wish to display.

 ![picture of the extension in action](assets/card.png)